SillyFreak/typst-crudo/docs/manual.typ

 We create that by applying `range()` to each highlighted range, and joining all such ranges into a single array.

-If you instead want to use the #ref-fn("lines()") approach (to not have gaps in the line numbers), there's a little more work to do: the highlighted range is of the numbers #(16, 21) but the `raw` block returned by #ref-fn("lines()") will not contain these lines, or have different code in these lines.
+If you instead want to use the #ref-fn("lines()") approach (to not have gaps in the line numbers), there's a little more work to do: the highlighted range is of the numbers #(16, 21) but the `raw` block returned by #ref-fn("lines()") will not contain these lines (or have different code in these lines).
-The #ref-fn("regions.ranges-within()") function can handle this situation for you:
+The #ref-fn("regions.ranges-within()") function can handle this situation for you: it transforms a list of line number ranges into what they should be inside a snippet that has some lines skipped.
+Below is an example:

 #man-style.show-example(
   in-raw: false,